 In this regard, BNPB is supporting the emergency management for flood and its surroundings.
 The head of BNPB also visited flood management in Karawang and provided 35.5K USD in aid.

-Download word file click here --> AFSIS Flood in Indonesia
+Download word file click here --> Heavy rains flood in Indonesia

 On 19-20 September 2023, the AFSIS Secretariat attended the Satellite Applications for Societal Benefit Working Group (SAWG) which was a working group session of APRSAF-29 that was jointly organized by the National Research and Innovation Agency (BRIN) of Indonesia, the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan, and the Japan Aerospace Exploration Agency (JAXA).
 The APRSAF-29 was held in Jakarta, Indonesia this year.